itssamuelrowe/The-Zen-Programming-Language-Manual/chapter-3/section-2-the-hello-world-program/the-hello-world-program.md

 Unlike other programming languages, Zen does not require braces to indicate the body of a function.
 A block is indicated by indentation.
-Whatever you *declare* within a block belongs to the function.
+Whatever you *declare* within a block belongs to the function below which the block appears.

 ```
 function main(...arguments)